sagarsaija/shadeform-backend/README.md

 ## Getting Started

-Make sure to be running the shadeform-frontend code first.
+Make sure to be running the shadeform-frontend code first from this repo: https://github.com/sagarsaija/shadeform-frontend.

 Look at the frontend README to launch the client.

 Go to https://platform.shadeform.ai/settings/api and create a shadeform API key.